lightningtgc/sublime-cssorder/README.md

 * It will automatically format when you saved the file,

- and you can close automatical format  by setting 'format_on_save' to false.
+ and you can close automatical format  by setting `format_on_save` to `false` in `Set Cssorder Config`.

 ## Release History

++ v0.2.1: Fix bug and submitting to Sublime Package Control
 + v0.2.0: Handle compressive file case.
 + v0.1.0: Release.